heartcombo/responders/README.md

 If you discover any bugs or want to drop a line, feel free to create an issue on GitHub.

+## License

 MIT License.
-Copyright 2020-2024 Rafael França, Carlos Antônio da Silva.
+Copyright 2020-2025 Rafael França, Carlos Antonio da Silva.
 Copyright 2009-2019 Plataformatec.